 Can anyone be a journalist?
 In this modern digital age, yes.
 People can start a blog, they can use Facebook as a platform, twitter, Instagram etc. This has major effects on news companies and makes it difficult for journalists to make money.

-Journalists are facing a hard time as their industry is becoming completely digitalised.
+Journalists are facing a hard time as a result of their industry is becoming completely digitalised.

-Our current technological era is causing traditional journalism to slowly ‘die’, less people are reading newspapers, watching the news on TV and listening to the radio.
-Long form isn’t being used as often as people would rather read shorter, simple articles.
+Our current technological era is causing traditional journalism to slowly ‘die’.
+Less people are reading newspapers, watching TV news and listening to the radio.
+People prefer to read shorter, simple articles resulting in less long form.

-Journalists are spending less time ‘in the field’ meaning no direct contact.
-Telephones and emails are used to conduct interviews which affects the way a story is written as it prevents seeing body language and surroundings.
+In addition, journalists are spending less time ‘in the field’ meaning no direct contact.
+Stories are affected by the use of telephones and emails to conduct interviews as it prevents seeing body language and surroundings.